 Bit Flags: Status messages from the LoRaWAN need to be kept as small as possible.
 To achieve this, messages will be sent as a series of bit (on/off) flags.
 This keeps messages short and allows us to offload work of interpreting to the server which has more power.

+Architectural Mechanism 7

+Message on state change: The pump controller will attempt to send a status message as soon as its state changes such as the pump being turned on or off, or one of the input pins changing state.
+This is to minimise the time the dashboard is out of sync with the real state of the controller.
+For example, if the user switches the pump on manually, that command will not be sent to the pump controller until after the pump controller uplinks a status message.
+In this case the dashboard will think the pump is not running because the status message was sent before the pump controller received the command.
+So the pump controller will attempt to send another status message after switching the pump on so the dashboard is informed of the new state as soon as possible.

 Architectural views

+Use Cases

-Use Cases: See use case Doc for Detailed Descriptions
+See use case Doc for Detailed Descriptions.

-Logical Views:
+Logical View

-Figure 1 Logical System Diagram

 Figure 2 Pump Controller Class Diagram

-Physical View:
+Physical View

-Process View:
+Process View

 Data Model